All Episodes

 Well, who's doing that?

-But uh wow.
+But wow.

 No, happy New Year.

-Welcome back to the Sean Hannity show.
+Welcome back to the Sean Hannity Show.

-And uh for those of you out there, and I'm sure it's a lot of you who know your American history, this kind of thing has not happened since uh Grover Cleveland was president of the United States.
+And for those of you out there, and I'm sure it's a lot of you who know your American history, this kind of thing has not happened since Grover Cleveland was president of the United States.

-Grover Cleveland had been mayor of Buffalo, the governor of New York, he was elected president of the United States in eighteen forty-four, I think it was.
+He was elected president of the United States in 1844, I think it was.

-Uh I'm sorry, eighteen eighty-four.
+I'm sorry, 1884.

-And four years later, he was defeated by the son or grandson of President William Henry Harrison, uh Benjamin Harrison by name.
+And four years later, he was defeated by the son or grandson of President William Henry Harrison, Benjamin Harrison by name, and William Henry Harrison was famous in history.

-He was the hero of the Battle of Tippy Canoe, and the slogan on the campaign was Tippy Canoe and Tyler too, John Tyler of Virginia, Senator from Virginia, I think, being his running mate.
+He was the hero of the Battle of Tippy Canoe, and the slogan on the campaign was Tippy Canoe and Tyler II, John Tyler of Virginia, Senator from Virginia, I think, being his running mate.

-So uh that was that was about it.
+So that was about it.

 And welcome back to the Sean Hannity Show.